 - Grants may not be used for partisan/political activity.

 - Grants are normally made on a one-time basis.
 Duplicative projects will not be supported.

 - Administrative expenses should be linked to specific grant activities, not fixed overhead costs.

-- Embassy Small Grants Program funds should not be used to pay for international travel.
+- Embassy Small Grants Program funds must not be used to pay for international travel.

-- Proposals should be in English and Belarusian (or Russian).
+- Proposals should be in English and Belarusian (or in English and Russian).